mrshehryaraslam/Hand-sync/README.md

 ## 📸 Screenshots

-Add screenshots in a `screenshots` folder.
+Add screenshots in a `screenshot` folder.

 ## 📌 Project Purpose